valsson-group/UNT-Chem5660-Fall2024/Lectures-HandsOn/Lecture-12_October-1-2024/Readme.md

 This includes:
 - `azobenzene_cis.xyz` -  An initial geometry for the cis isomers
 - `azobenzene_trans.xyz` – An initial geometry for the trans isomers
-- `azobenzene_ir-spectra_gas-phase.dat` – Experimental absorbance IR spectra in the gas-phase given in units of inverse cm.
+- `azobenzene_ir-spectra_gas-phase.dat` – Experimental absorbance IR spectrum in the gas-phase given in units of inverse cm.

 ### Vibrational Frequency Calculations